While a Majority of Eye Care Professionals Recognize the Seriousness of Myopia,

 Parents Remain Unfamiliar but Open to Solutions

-RICHMOND HILL, ON Canada, Jan.
-27, 2021—Recently released global survey results from CooperVision underscore a gap between the concern of eye care professionals and the understanding of parents regarding the growing myopia epidemic and the impact myopia can have on future eye health.
+SAN RAMON, Calif., Jan.
+18, 2021—Recently released global survey results from CooperVision underscore a gap between the concern of eye care professionals and the understanding of parents regarding the growing myopia epidemic and the impact myopia can have on future eye health.
 Four in five eye care professionals (82%) worry that their young patients will have significant eye health issues associated with myopia as they grow older1 and yet over half (54%) say parents don’t understand these future eye health risks.2 These and other findings that underscore the need for education and evidence-based approaches are featured in an infographic available at https://coopervision.com/global-myopia-survey-infographic.pdf.

 402 ECPs and 1,009 parents with children ages 6 to 15 across Canada, Spain, the United Kingdom, Germany, Hong Kong, Australia and New Zealand were included in the Global Myopia Attitudes and Awareness Study.‡

-Globally, parents are more familiar with the term nearsighted (i.e. short-sighted) than myopia, though the difference varies from country to country.
-Whereas at least 8 in 10 parents expressed familiarity with the term nearsighted across all surveyed countries (82-98%), only Spain (91%), Hong Kong (86%), and Australia and New Zealand (90%) could say the same for myopia.3
+Globally, parents are more familiar with the term “nearsightedness” (short-sightedness) than myopia, though the difference varies from country to country.
+Whereas at least 8 in 10 parents expressed familiarity with the term “nearsightedness” across all surveyed countries (82-98%), only Spain (91%), Hong Kong (86%), and Australia and New Zealand (90%) could say the same for myopia.3

 Once an explanation brought myopia into focus for the surveyed parents, 87% were open to learning more about myopia management solutions.3 They also prioritized ease of use and comfort for their child.
 After learning specifically about MiSight® 1 day—an FDA-approved* daily soft contact lens designed to slow the progression of myopia in children, aged 8-12 at the initiation of treatment4†—the majority (76%) also believe it is safe and easy to use for children as young as 8 years old.3